-An image of the town of Zhopahr, from Disk of Dragons, as Rev and Dan Zee first entered the town from the east.
+The town of Zhopahr, from Disk of Dragons, as Rev and Dan Zee first entered the town from the east.
 The gate is broken down.
 They take on the task of fixing it later.
 The sign for Jaunt's End is just visible on the right, above the boardwalk.

-The story consists of four published books so far, beginning with Disk of Dragons, as Rev faces growing troubles and strange adventures.
+The story consists of five published books so far, beginning with Disk of Dragons, as Rev faces growing troubles and strange adventures.
 Most difficult of all for him, he must grow up in ways he never expected.

 Rev is joined by many friends: from his love, Stara Romasai, a half-elven outcast with angelic wings who must become a leader of people, to the orcen Dan Zee, faithful and stout of heart, to the enigmatic Elder Fu and Yarrow, with their hidden goals.

-But Rev's enemies quickly learn who he is, and hunger for the powers he is learning to command.
+Rev's enemies quickly learn who he is, and hunger for the powers he is learning to command.
 He even comes to the attention of the Cabalmaster, Lord of the Vampyren, and The Hand of Thana, High Priestess of Thana, the Goddess of Death.